Land use regression model: Ontario, Canada

 LUR was used to predict the concentration of benzene, toluene, ethylbenzene, m/p-xylene, and o-xylene (BTEX) concentrations in Ontario.
 39 locations were monitored for 2 weeks to support LUR models to have predictor variables and best estimate BTEX concentrations.

 Gothenburg, Sweden

 A 20-year study examined urban pollution in Gothenburg (an urban area in Sweden) about the NO2 concentration.
 The results were accurate in the effects of altitude and traffic intensity on pollution in a certain region.
 The model was used to estimate outdoor concentrations in urban areas, but not accurate in less populated regions, such as islands or rural areas.

 Further development

 LUR can be expanded to encapsulate less studied areas with similar characteristics.

 Mobile monitoring

 Mobile monitoring is an alternative to traditional fixed-site measuring systems.
 Mobile monitoring enables good spatial coverage even with few monitoring devices.
 Mobile monitoring enables investigations given monetary constraints.

 Additional prediction variables

-Adding prediction variables can increase the acurracy and/or explanatory power of LUR models.
+Adding prediction variables can increase the accuracy and/or explanatory power of LUR models.
 Examples include holidays traffic variants and seasonal meteorological variations.